spectrumone/personal-documentation/django-best-practices.md

     class Meta:
         abstract = True
 ```
-* Use model manager to create custom queries
+* Use model manager to create custom queries.
+The `use_for_related_fields` will make the Manager available on all relations that point to the model on which you defined this manager as the default manager.
 ```python
 from django.db imporot models
 from django.utils import timezone